-The medical community has set a low diagnostic threshold for this condition.
-This means that if the doctor suspects PID, then it should be treated regardless of whether the diagnosis can be confirmed.
+If a healthcare practitioner suspects that a woman has pelvic inflammatory disease (PID), then she will be treated regardless of whether the diagnosis can be confirmed.
 This is done because it takes very little scarring as a result of PID to cause infertility.

 In most cases, treatment can be given on an outpatient basis, but if the woman is acutely ill, pregnant, or not responding to treatment, then she may require hospitalization.
 With more complicated cases, for example if an abscess has formed, surgery may be required.